sod2003/portfolio/README.md

 ### Python

 * __Fundamentals__
-Exploring basic concepts in the Python language.
+A folder for exploring basic concepts in the Python language.

 * __Algorithms__
 A folder for experimenting with data structures and algorithms in Python.